Ezcoo/RevolutionRPG-Arma3/README.md

 **4.1.
 Automatic generation of `CfgFunctions` — Prerequisites**

 - `CfgFunctions` is a modern way to declare your functions in Arma 3.
 It offers various important benefits, like better security, more advanced debugging opportunities, and even improved performance.
 See [Bohemia Wiki - Arma 3: Functions Library](https://community.bistudio.com/wiki/Arma_3:_Functions_Library) for further information.
-- This repository contains a Python script that automatically generates `CfgFunctions.hpp` file that you can run after adding, removing or renaming functions (instead of updating `CfgFunctions.hpp` manually).
+- This repository contains a Python script named `generate.py` that automatically generates `CfgFunctions.hpp` file that you can run after adding, removing or renaming functions (instead of updating `CfgFunctions.hpp` manually).
 If you decide to not to use the Python script, you need to update `CfgFunctions.hpp` by yourself.
 The Python script has been originally developed by **7erra** and further modified by me, **Ezcoo**.
 You need to have modern version of Python installed for it to work.
-- `CfgFunctions.hpp` and the Python script are located at `Revolution.WORLDNAME/functions` folder.
+- `CfgFunctions.hpp` and the Python script (`generate.py`) are located at `Revolution.WORLDNAME/functions` folder.
+- **Note:** As you might have noticed already, the **Python script needs to be run separately for each map** (for now at least) so that the map specific functions in `Revolution.WORLDNAME/functions/mapSpecific` get included as well.
+(A fully automated solution might appear here in future. _Soon™_.)
 - Install Python from Microsoft Store (recommended method) on Windows or download and install it from here: [https://www.python.org/downloads/](https://www.python.org/downloads/)).

 **4.1.
 Automatic generation of `CfgFunctions` — Configuring the Python script**
-- Configure the script: open it in a code editor and replace the `TAG` variable (marked with comment) _value_ with your own _value_ if needed.
+- Configure the script: open `generate.py` in a code editor and replace the `TAG` variable (marked with comment) _value_ with your own _value_ if needed.
 Do not change the variable name itself!

 **4.2.
 Automatic generation of `CfgFunctions` — Running the Python script**
 - After installing Python, you can run the script (located at `Revolution.WORLDNAME/functions/generate.py`) from command line with command: `python3 generate.py` (on Windows).
 Note that your current command line/terminal folder needs to be the folder where the script is located at; you can open the current directory on command line by right-clicking empty space in the folder in File Explorer and choosing the appropriate option from the menu.
 The same applies to most Linux distributions as well.